Greater Manchester Police: Governance

+Prior to 2012 the Greater Manchester Police Authority was the governing body for Greater Manchester Police.
+In November 2012 responsibility for governance was transferred to the newly created office of Greater Manchester Police and Crime Commissioner, with the first (and only) election for that position being won by Tony Lloyd.

+In November 2014, the office of Police and Crime Commissioner was abolished and its responsibilities subsumed into the office of Mayor of Greater Manchester, with Lloyd appointed as interim mayor until the inaugural election in 2017.

+Andy Burnham was elected as the inaugural mayor, and served until June 2026.
+Burnham was succeeded by Bev Craig in August 2026.

-From November 2012 to May 2017, the Greater Manchester Police and Crime Commissioner was Tony Lloyd.
-The police and crime commissioner was scrutinised by the Greater Manchester Police and Crime Panel, made up of elected councillors from the local authorities in the police area.
-Before November 2012 the Greater Manchester Police Authority was the police governance.
-However, under new plans for an elected Mayor of Greater Manchester announced by George Osborne in November 2014, the position of Police and Crime Commissioner was removed and its responsibilities subsumed into the mayoral office.
-The first Mayoral election took place in 2017, in which Andy Burnham was elected mayor.
+The police and crime commissioner was, and subsequently the mayor and their deputy mayor for policing and crime is, scrutinised by the Greater Manchester Police, Fire and Crime Panel which is made up of elected councillors from the local authorities in the police area alongside independent co-opted members.

 Organisation

 The area GMP polices is split into geographical divisions, with each Metropolitan borough of Greater Manchester being assigned one.
 In 2021, GMP grouped some divisions together to form command areas, the divisions that remain on their own are also still referred to as a command area.
 Each command area is run by a chief superintendent, with each 'division' or 'cluster' being led by a superintendent.

 As of March 2021, these are the six command areas: